 "All riiight, cocktails!"AKA petrol bomb or people's grenade, a simple Improvised Weapon for all your asymmetric warfare needs.
 Brilliant in its simplicity: a glass bottle full of gasoline (or very high-proof alcohol, and even turpentine in some cases), and a burning rag on the bottleneck, thrown at the enemy.
+The bottle breaks on impact and spreads its flammable contents, the still-burning rag hits the liquid, and presto, your target's on fire.
 In Video Games the effect of the heat is usually ignored.
 May be shown to be a bottle of alcohol with a flaming handkerchief stuffed inside.
 It's also common to be an Improvised Weapon by raiding a local bar or liquor cabinet.
 But it should be noted that only the highest proof drinks would be of any effectiveness.
 So actual cocktail drinks wouldn't work, only harder alcohol like vodka or rum (and these will only bring grief to the most lightly clothed of foes).
 Popular in guerrilla warfare and riots.
 Common way to Kill It with Fire.
 For a person who uses this and other handheld explosives or incendiaries as a Weapon of Choice, see Throw Down the Bomblet.
 Not to be confused with Molotov Cocktease.

 — Francis, Left 4 Dead

 - Maria Louise from Mobile Fighter G Gundam destroys a cornerpost that supports a energy barrier, to help her allies come help Domon.

 - Durarara!!: In the flashback to Masaomi's time with the Yellow Scarves, Walker saves Masaomi's girlfriend from the Blue Squares with two bottles of gasoline, one used as a molotov.

 - In YuYu Hakusho, an arsonist burns down Yusuke's home with one.